 A: Yes, however depending on the location, Ghana’s internet isn’t as stable as most networks in the U.S.

 Q: What else should I know about the trip?

-A: We will spend considerable time covering all the nuts and bolts of international travel at the mandatory briefing.
+A: We will spend considerable time covering all the nuts and bolts of international travel at the mandatory briefing March 13-15, in Indianapolis, IN (details tbd).
 Everything from cultural traditions and customs, to trip logistics and packing tips.

 Q: Can I bring my small children?

 A: Unfortunately, due to certain liabilities we will only allow persons eighteen and older to travel.
 No child will be permitted to travel with parents or guardians unless they meet the application criteria and apply separately.